 The fields of a class are much easier to document than the elements of an array.

 How to Refactor

 Create the new class that will contain the data from the array.
 Place the array itself in the class as a public field.

 Create a field for storing the object of this class in the original class.
-Do not forget to also create the object itself in the place where you initiated the data array.
+Don’t forget to also create the object itself in the place where you initiated the data array.